Demetrius-Dixon/Monkanics/README.md

 <img width="538" height="161" alt="monkanics_logo_blue_4k" src="https://github.com/user-attachments/assets/5b358d4e-f2e8-4692-84c5-88938e4bea40" />

-# Monkanics (Monkey + Mechanics)
 **The D-I-Why, Combat Collect-a-Thon that's serious monkey business!**

-Monkanics is a D-I-Why, FOSS arena shooter that's made with Godot 4.
+Monkanics (Monkey + Mechanics) is a D-I-Why, FOSS arena shooter that's made with Godot 4.
 And runs natively on Windows 10, Windows 11, and Linux x86_64.

 Monkanics is also a grassroots live-service game (I coined this term to differentiate Monkanics from other PvP live-service shooters).